dshobri/watering-system-iot/README.md

 ** Smart IoT Watering System **

 A watering system that utilizes Google Cloud Platform to store the data read from the sensors into MongoDB.
+* WateringSystem-GCP.ino contains the Arduino code that should be uploaded to the microcontroller
+* mqtt-json.py contains the python script that should be run on Google Cloud Platform VM instance to ingest the data into MongoDB

 Utilizes these sensors:
 - Soil Moisture Sensor